 - Annual fee – consider the annual fee on the card and whether or not it is worth the rewards earned.

 - Promotional rates and features – make sure to be aware of the expenses of a frequent flyer credit card after the promotional period (typically six months) is over.

 - Extras – some frequent flyer credit cards offer additional features such as complimentary travel insurance.

-- Star Ratings – Canstar’s Research team gives products a star rating from 1 to 5.
+- Star Ratings – Canstar’s Research team gives products a star rating from one to five.
 It’s a good idea to consider this when comparing frequent flyer credit cards.

 If you are a disciplined spender and want to learn more about credit cards, check out Canstar’s roundup of the 13 benefits of using a credit card.